 Mr. May was President and Chief Operating Officer and a director of Triangle Industries, Inc. from 1983 until December 1988, the largest packaging company in the world and a Fortune 100 industrial company, when that company was acquired by Pechiney, S.A., a leading international metals and packaging company.

 Mr. May is the Chairman of the Board of Trustees of The Mount Sinai Health System in New York, where he led the turnaround of this major academic health center from serious financial difficulties to what is today one of the most profitable and fastest growing academic medical centers in the United States.
 In addition, Mr. May is an Emeritus Trustee of The University of Chicago and a Life Member of the Advisory Council of The University of Chicago Booth School of Business.
-Mr. May is also an Advisor and a member of the Executive Council of No Labels, an organization that seeks to build a bipartisan centrist bloc in Congress, the Vice Chairman of the New York Philharmonic, a Director of Lincoln Center for the Performing Arts, a Trustee of the New-York Historical Society and a partner of the Partnership for New York City, as well as an honorary member of the Board of Trustees of the 92nd Street Y and was the past Chairman of the UJA Federation’s “Operations Exodus” campaign.
+Mr. May is also an advisor and a member of the Executive Council of No Labels, an organization that seeks to build a bipartisan centrist bloc in Congress, the Vice Chairman of the New York Philharmonic, a director of Lincoln Center for the Performing Arts, a trustee of the New-York Historical Society and a partner of the Partnership for New York City, as well as an honorary member of the Board of Directors of the 92nd Street Y and was the past Chairman of the UJA Federation’s “Operations Exodus” campaign.
 He is Chairman of the Board of The Leni and Peter May Family Foundation.